jawb/Matrixify/README.md

 * Choose lines that would be formated.
 * Above the lines you have to write a format line (described below).
-* Select the lines and use Edit > Matrixify or use the keyboard shortcut Ctrl+Alt+X (Ctrl+Super+X on Mac).
+* Select the lines and use **Edit -> Matrixify** or use the keyboard shortcut Ctrl+Alt+X (Ctrl+Super+X on Mac).
-You can also use multiple selections but every region must have the format line.
+You can also use multiple selections but every region must have it's own format line.

 ##Writing the format line:
-A format line specify the position of each line with the character "%" and separators that will separate columns of the matrix.
+A format line specify the position of each line with the character "%" and separators that will separates columns of the matrix.

-**P.S:** the number of "%" used in the format line indicates the number of columns in the matrix.
+**P.S:** The number of "%" used in the format line indicates the number of columns in the matrix.

 ##Examples:
 ####Example 1: